-3.2.6 Group: Streams that share the same stream semantic are part of the same group.
+3.2.6 Group (or Stream Group): Streams that share the same stream grouping semantic are part of the same group.
 A stream may be part of several groups.
-Whether the streams in a group are aggregated or not depends on the stream semantic.
+An aggregation stream always requires a stream group but a stream group may exist without an aggregation stream.
+Depending on the stream grouping semantic the use of aggregation may be advantageous or even necessary to model the connectivity and the stream handling in the context.
 Primarily [IETF RFC 5888] is utilised to group the streams and to provide the semantics.

+3.2.7 (RFC 5888 media) stream: the traffic description given by a particular SDP media description, which is unambiguously identifiable within the overall SDP session description.
+The SDP media stream identification attribute ("a=mid:") provides a media stream identifier at the protocol level.

-3.2.7 Multiplexed stream: Multiple media streams are combined into a lower layer protocol.
+3.2.8 Multiplexed stream: Multiple media streams are combined into a lower layer protocol.

 4 Abbreviations and acronyms